Kong/docs.konghq.com/app/deck/guides/getting-started.md

 ```

 Note that we have created this consumer in Kong but the consumer doesn't exist
-in `kong.yaml` file we've saved on disk.
+in the `kong.yaml` file we've saved on disk.

-Let's see what decK reports on a diff now.
+Let's see what decK reports on a diff now:

 ```shell
 $ deck diff